hiranmarques/hiranmarques/README.md

 - 👋 Hi, I’m @hiranmarques
-- 👀 I’m interested in information technology and analysis, systems development
+- 👀 I’m interested in information technology, analysis and systems development
 - 🌱 I’m currently learning several languages such as Python, C, Html, Css, SQL Data analysis and Scrum.
 - 💞️ I’m looking to collaborate on environments that value innovation and digital transformation, leveraging technology to create value and drive growth.
 - 📫 Get in touch via my Linkedin: https://www.linkedin.com/in/hiran-marques/